My Top Tips for Wedding Couples

 Thinking of getting a family member or friend to do your wedding photography?

-When I started out, I was advised by a seasoned professional that it would take me 6 months to feel fully confident enough to handle all the requirements that make up wedding photography.
+When I started out, I was advised by a seasoned professional that it would take me 6 months to feel fully confident and able enough to handle all the requirements that make up wedding photography.
 I found this hard to believe but it was sound advice.
 I'm glad I didn't take on my own weddings until I had experienced several weddings as a 'second shooter’.
-There is much to learn and manage.
+There is so much to learn, experience and manage.
 This can include planning, lighting variations, anticipating key moments, time management, registration rules, working with other suppliers, pace, differing equipment choice, plus a whole list of unseen issues such as insurance, duplicate equipment, contingency planning, spare batteries, cards, bad weather lighting, professional post-production skills and software, print preparation, album design skills, and on!

 With all the costs and time dedicated to weddings, it's so important to ensure you have professional photographs to bring back all those memories for a lifetime.